Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 Daytime Snorkeling with Adult Turtles at Akumal Bay

-This is a separate activity from the nesting/hatching programs and runs year-round (not just turtle season).
-Highly recommended for kids 6+ who can swim and snorkel.
+This runs year-round, not just turtle season.
+Highly recommended for kids 6 and up who can swim and snorkel.

 A Sample 4-Day Family Itinerary